 The subject matter of the requested records must specifically concern identifiable "operations or activities of the government."
 As the D.C.
-Circuit indicated in applying the predecessor fee waiver standard, "the links between furnishing the requested information and
+Circuit indicated in applying the predecessor fee waiver standard, "the links between furnishing the requested information and benefiting the general public" should not be "tenuous."
+Although it is true that in most cases

-107 See Media Access Project, 883 F.2d at 1065 (any requester may seek waiver of assessed fees on "case-by-case" basis).
+&lt;sup>107 See Media Access Project, 883 F.2d at 1065 (any requester may seek waiver of assessed fees on "caseby-case" basis).

-108 See Dollinger v.
+&lt;sup>108 See Dollinger v.
 U.S. Postal Serv., No. 95-CV-6174T, slip op. at 7-8 (W.D.N.Y.
 Aug.
 24, 1995) (agency is not bound by previous decision on fee waiver for similar request from same requester).

-109 See McClellan, 835 F.2d at 1287 ("[t]he fee waiver statute nowhere suggests that an agency may not ask for more information if the requester fails to provide enough").
+&lt;sup>109 See McClellan, 835 F.2d at 1287 ("[t]he fee waiver statute nowhere suggests that an agency may not ask for more information if the requester fails to provide enough").